 So ultimately there’s an origin story connecting to the brand as well as the series of feel-good stories.
 The company’s events contribute to the story, as they tour the country’s major cities.
 And the horses were a very impressive sight.
 Their signature Dalmation came along for the ride.
 He seemed to be having a blast.

-So what can a small service-based business learn from a big product-brand like Budweiser?
+So can a small service-based business learn from a big product-brand like Budweiser?

 Stories tend to be especially powerful for branding in any business because

 — they’re unique: nobody else can call your story

 — they’re memorable: who doesn’t want to share a good story (and remember enough to re-tell it)?